irawoodring/343/names-binding-scope/PITCHME.md

 **Binding**
 ***

-For a binding to occur, we first need to go through the process of **Allocation**, which refers to assigning a variable an addressnfrom a pool of memory.
+For a binding to occur, we first need to go through the process of **Allocation**, which refers to assigning a variable an address from a pool of memory.

 **Deallocation** is the returning of the memory to the pool.
 ---